federico-arias/federico-arias.github.io/content/posts/handling-nulls.md

-title = "Handling nulls and undefineds with Value Objects in Go" description = "" date = "2020-01-22" draft = false tags = ""
+title = "Handling nulls and undefineds with Value Objects in Go" description = "" date = "2020-01-22" draft = true tags = ""
 +++

 Deserialization is one of the most everyday tasks in every programming language.

 In Go, it looks something like this: you have a data structure like the following:

 ```go